 Big Red SEO works very hard for our clients, and over the course of the past 15 years, members of our team have tested and played with hundreds of pieces of software.
 When it comes to CMS Systems and Blogging Platforms, WordPress gets our vote every single time.
 From the ease of use for the client, to the developer back end, WordPress just performs better.
 The largest site we’ve worked on using WordPress was just under 15,000 pages receiving nearly 100,000 visitors and 200,000 page views each month.
 Even with that number, we had no issues.
-Some of it could be attributed to our web hosting company (Hands-On Web Hosting) which keeps things running smoothly, but the WordPress platform has been a dream to work with over the past ten years!
+Some of it could be attributed to our web hosting company which keeps things running smoothly, but the WordPress platform has been a dream to work with over the past ten years!

 What are Your Thoughts on Drupal vs WordPress?